-How Much Does a Home Elevator Cost?
-Breaking Down Residential Elevator Prices
+How Much Does a Home Elevator Cost to Install?

 Residential elevators solve multistory mobility challenges.
-Home elevator costs have a wide price range of $2,000 to $60,000, so talk to an installer for a custom quote.
+Home elevator costs have a wide price range of $2,724 to $6,076, so an installer can provide a custom quote.

 Factors in Calculating Home Elevator Cost

 Home elevators are a unique addition to a house, and they come with a significant range of prices and options.
-An elevator for a two-story house is much cheaper than one for a four-story house.
-The size of the elevator and the kind of motor you choose will also influence the total price.
-Here are the top factors of home elevator costs so you can have a better estimate for your budget.
+A 2-story small home elevator costs less than one for a 4-story house.
+The size of the elevator and the kind of motor will also influence the total price.
+Here are the top factors of home elevator prices.

-Installing an elevator or lift in your house will take a fair amount of labor to get it done properly—especially if it’s being added to an existing house.
-On average, labor rates run between $500 and $5,000.
-If your home elevator will require a shaft plus a mechanical room, labor will cost more than if it’s a simpler vertical lift or exterior elevator.
+Installing an elevator or lift will take a fair amount of labor to get it done properly—especially if it’s being added to an existing house.
+On average, labor rates run between $500 and $1,500.
+If the home elevator will require a shaft plus a mechanical room, labor will cost more than if it’s a simpler vertical lift or exterior elevator.

 Installing a residential elevator is easiest during a new home construction when installers don’t have to rip out existing structures or adjust mechanical systems to install the elevator.
 If the elevator is being installed in an existing house, the contractor will need to inspect the walls and floors to see what materials will be affected and how they can be refinished to keep the house insulated after the elevator is installed.
-Any floor that has an elevator access will have some localized construction debris during installation.
+Any floor that has elevator access will have some localized construction debris during installation.
 Overall, site preparation typically costs $500 to $15,000.

 Number of Floors

 Most residential elevators can be installed on up to four floors, but each floor comes at an additional cost.
-Expect to pay between $5,000 and $15,000 for each additional floor.
-If the elevator is being installed for necessity’s sake, you could choose which floors it’s most critical for and opt to install it on fewer floors.
+Homeowners can expect to pay between $5,000 and $15,000 for each additional floor.
+If the elevator is being installed for necessity’s sake, a homeowner could choose which floors it’s most critical for and opt to install it on fewer floors.
 Homes with only two stories automatically have a lower installation cost than those with additional stories.

 Additional Costs and Considerations

-Beyond the standard factors for home elevator costs, you may need to review these additional price considerations.
-They don’t apply to every situation, but you may know right off the bat whether your retrofit or construction project will need to factor in the cost.
+Beyond the standard factors for home elevator costs, it may be necessary for homeowners to review additional price considerations.
+They don’t apply to every situation, but it will be clear right off the bat whether a retrofit or construction project will need to factor in the cost.

 New Construction vs. Retrofit

-Since adding an elevator to an existing home can be a challenging project, you may find that home elevator costs tend to apply to new construction projects.
-During a retrofit, you’ll need to hire an architect (and potentially a structural engineer), build and repair walls, install new ceiling, update the electrical panel and wiring, and add new carpentry framing.
+Adding an elevator to an existing home can be a challenging project.
+During a retrofit, it will be necessary for a homeowner to hire an architect (and potentially a structural engineer), build and repair walls, install new ceiling, update the electrical panel and wiring, and add new carpentry framing.
 Each comes at its own cost, but it’s easier to estimate the cost for a new construction as opposed to a retrofit.

 Using the services of an architect is the best way to make sure the elevator is placed in the most suitable location and has all the mechanical equipment space it needs.
-Depending on the complexity of the house, the lack of space, or the size of the elevator, you’ll pay between $2,000 to $9,300 to hire an architect for a retrofit.
+Depending on the complexity of the house, the lack of space, or the size of the elevator, it will cost between $2,000 and $9,300 to hire an architect for a retrofit.
 A structural engineer will cost $350 to $700 to hire.

 Home Renovation and Repair

 Adding an elevator during a home renovation is an excellent way to save on some costs since the cost of an architect or electrician is spread across multiple projects.
 Depending on the extent of the renovation, the contractor may have more flexibility to install a larger elevator or place it in the best spot more easily.
-Once the elevator is installed, you’ll spend $75 to $100 per hour for maintenance and repair plus any equipment costs.
+Once the elevator is installed, it will cost $75 to $100 per hour for maintenance and repair plus any equipment costs.
 Some contractors may offer an annual maintenance contract for $200 to $350.

-When an elevator is installed to help less mobile people reach other floors, you’ll need to install a code-compliant safety gate will also need to be installed.
-Most elevators come with some kind of safety gate, but make sure it works for your needs.
-Additionally, you can pay for the exterior elevator doors to match the rest of the house.
+When installing a home elevator for seniors, older adults, or those with limited mobility, a code-compliant safety gate will also need to be installed.
+Most elevators come with some kind of safety gate, but homeowners will want to make sure it works for their needs.
+Additionally, the exterior elevator doors can be customized to match the rest of the house.
 It’s a good way to increase the home’s value even more and ensure the elevator doesn’t stick out like an afterthought addition.
 However, decorative doors can add as much as $25,000 to the project cost.

-For additional costs, you can opt for special lighting, paneling, and other extra features to be included.
-You may want to add a phone or even music and speakers to your elevator.
+For additional costs, it is possible to opt for special lighting, paneling, and other extra features to be included.
+Some homeowners even opt to add a phone or even music and speakers to the elevator.
 An elevator contractor can accurately quote each customized option.

-Since the type of elevator you choose is a primary factor in the total cost, we’ve broken down each type with its associated costs.
-You’ll have a better idea of what style you might prefer and how it fits your budget.
+Since the type of elevator is a primary factor in the total cost, homeowners will want to consider each type and its associated costs.
+This will make it easier to understand the style options and how they fit in the budget.

 Geared traction elevators have a gearbox on the top of the elevator that uses a pulley system to operate the elevator.
 This style costs $25,000 to $38,000, but it operates slower and can only travel up to 250 feet.

 This is another excellent option for a retrofit project.
 Gearless traction elevators don’t require an extra machine room since the pulleys work on a track inside the shaft with the counterweight.
 The only extra space needed is at the top of the shaft.
-You can install one of these for an average of $29,000 to $55,000.
+This style costs an average of $29,000 to $55,000.

-Another simple elevator is the shaftless design that can work for two-story houses.
+Another simple elevator is the shaftless design that can work for 2-story houses.
 This type is smaller than others, so only one person can use it at a time, but it requires less space to be used during a retrofit.
 All the materials used will be more basic and plain than those used for larger elevators.
-You can build a shaftless elevator for $15,000 to $25,000 on average.
+A shaftless home elevator costs $15,000 to $25,000 on average.

-Usually, people associate home elevators with one of two reasons: mobility challenges or the desire to have a luxury feature.
+Usually, people associate installing an elevator for home use with one of two reasons: mobility challenges or the desire to have a luxury feature.
 They’re both quite valid reasons.
-However, you could also consider adding an elevator to a multistory house for general convenience and to increase the home value.
+However, homeowners could also consider adding an elevator to a multistory house for general convenience and to increase the home value.

-Home elevator costs come at a price, but having a home elevator does offer an increase in your home value.
-Prospective homebuyers may find them highly appealing during the buying process, too.
-You can ask an appraiser to assess whether an elevator can boost your property value as you look at renovating your house.
-For typical elevators built inside and mostly concealed, it’s possible to see a 10 percent increase in your home value, which could become a 60 to 100 percent return on investment.
+Home elevator costs come at a price, but having a home elevator does offer an increase in home value.
+Prospective home buyers may find them highly appealing during the buying process, too.
+Homeowners can ask an appraiser to assess whether an elevator can boost their property value as they look at renovating their homes.
+For typical elevators built inside and mostly concealed, it’s possible to see a 10 percent to 25 percent increase in home value, or a 50 percent return on investment.

 Every home has its unique characteristics.
 One of those may be multiple floors accessed frequently throughout the day, or perhaps the garage is on a lower floor but the entry and kitchen are much higher.
-Whatever the reason, adding an elevator can make a big difference in the convenience of your daily life.
-You can easily haul decor and boxes you use frequently, take cleaning equipment to each floor more easily, and avoid carrying groceries up multiple flights, an elevator can make traveling between the floors of a home much less of a hassle.
+Between hauling decor and boxes that are frequently used, taking cleaning equipment to each floor more easily, and avoiding carrying groceries up multiple flights, an elevator can make traveling between the floors of a home much less of a hassle.

 Ironically, an elevator takes up less space than installing a chair lift on a standard stairwell.
-That means you could gain back some extra space if you need it by choosing to install an elevator instead of building stairs.
-Similarly, you could add the elevator to the exterior to keep the interior space free as well.
+That means it is possible to gain back some extra space by choosing to install an elevator instead of adding a chair lift or other mobility platform.
+Similarly, adding the elevator to the exterior could keep the interior space free as well.

-Adding an elevator that reflects your personal style is a great way to enhance your home’s interior.
-It can also boost the appearance of your home—and the functionality—uniquely and stylishly.
-You can match a more modern appearance or a cozy vintage design.
+Adding an elevator that reflects a homeowner’s personal style is a great way to enhance a home’s interior.
+It can also boost the appearance of a home—and the functionality—uniquely and stylishly.
+Styles can be chosen to match a more modern appearance or a cozy vintage design.

 Aging in Place

-As homeowners age, it’s hard to consider leaving a home where many thousands of wonderful memories were made, especially if they built the home themselves.
-If mobility issues are the only reason to consider leaving the family home, then adding an elevator can help solve the challenge and allow homeowners a chance to age in place and live out their remaining days in a place that’s comfortable and familiar.
+As homeowners age, it’s hard to consider leaving a home where many wonderful memories were made, especially if they built the home themselves.
+If mobility issues are the only reason to consider leaving the family home, then adding an elevator can help solve the challenge and allow homeowners a chance to age in place and live out their days in a place that’s comfortable and familiar.
 With all the hidden costs of moving, making a few upgrades to improve a home’s accessibility may even be the more affordable option.

-Home Elevator Cost: DIY vs. Hiring a Professional
+Home Elevator Installation: DIY vs. Hiring a Professional

 It’s not recommended for a homeowner to attempt a home elevator DIY project.
-While it could be easy for some people to knock out a wall and add a closet, that’s not quite the same as building an elevator shaft, much less an elevator.
-Elevators are complicated machines that should be installed by a licensed pro—local laws may even require it.
-Experienced elevator contractors will be familiar with each type of elevator so they can help you make an informed decision that’s best for your needs and house.
+While it could be easy for some people to knock out a wall and add a closet, that’s not quite the same as building an elevator shaft—much less an elevator.
+Elevators are complicated machines that should be installed by a licensed pro, and local laws may even require it.
+Experienced elevator contractors will be familiar with each type of elevator so they can help homeowners make an informed decision that’s best for their needs and house.
 Numerous safety and accessibility codes need to be followed to ensure the elevator works for any mobility challenges.
-With a qualified professional installing this technical equipment, you won’t have to worry whether it’s safe to use.
+Letting a qualified professional install this technical equipment means not having to be concerned about whether it’s safe to use.

 How to Save Money on Home Elevator Cost

-Home elevator costs have a higher price point than many home projects, so you may be wondering if you can save on costs.
-Here are a few ways to reduce the total price of your home elevator.
+A home elevator installation has a higher price point than many home projects, so homeowners may be wondering how to save on costs.
+Here are a few ways to reduce the total price of a home elevator.

-- Add an elevator as you’re building the home will save money in the long term if a homeowner thinks it will come in handy later.
+- Avoid retrofitting if possible.
+Adding an elevator while building the home will save money in the long term if a homeowner thinks it will come in handy later.

 - Make an informed decision.
-Homeowners will need to decide exactly what purpose your elevator will serve so a pro can help you decide which type is best for you.
+Homeowners will need to decide exactly what purpose the elevator will serve so a pro can help them decide which type is best.

-- Consider adding an outdoor elevator.
+- Opt for an outdoor elevator.
 Homeowners may want to consider adding a lower-cost outdoor elevator if it works with the existing house configuration.

 - Choose the drive wisely.
 Homeowners can save by choosing a less expensive drive if it works in the space.

 - Keep it generic.
 Homeowners will want to consider an elevator without proprietary parts that may cost more to replace if they wear out.

 - Consider compromising on materials.
 Homeowners can save money by avoiding customizations or adding expensive materials for a more stylish appearance.

 - Try partial DIY.
-Homeowners can ask their elevator installation professional if there are any demolition or site preparation tasks you can do on your own to save on labor costs.
+Homeowners can ask their elevator installation professional if there are any demolition or site preparation tasks they can do on their own to save on labor costs.